A-ANAND2904/A-ANAND2904/README.md

-- 👋 Hi, I’m @A-ANAND
+- 👋 Hi, I’m A-ANAND
-- 👀 I’m interested in Analysis & Data Science .
+- 👀 I’m interested in  Data Analysis & Data Science
-- 🌱 I’m currently learning Power Bi ,Tablue...
+- 🌱 I’m currently learning the tools for Data Analysis
-- 💞️ I’m looking to collaborate on Database Projects...
+- 💞️ I’m open to collaborate on Database Projects
 - 📫 How to reach me @A-ANAND2904

 <!---